 Contact one of the photo studios listed below to book a time.
 Having your photograph taken is free of charge and the photographer will make sure that your ready pictures are delivered to all the necessary places.
-It is recommended that doctoral candidates wear a dark blouse or a dark jacket in the photograph.

-If you are unable to have your photograph taken at the studio but have a studio-quality photograph available, you can send it to email@example.com.
+If you are unable to have your photograph taken at the studio but have a studio-quality photograph available, you can send it to firstname.lastname@example.org.
 NB!
 Digital photos taken with a consumer grade camera and small passport photos rarely are print quality.
 All photos must be 20x25cm in size, minimum resolution 300 dpi.

 Contact persons at Communications and Media Relations

 Each faculty has a designated Communications Specialist who takes care of press releases relating to dissertations.

 - Philosophical Faculty: Communications Specialist Nina Venhe, tel. +358 50 593 0160

 - Faculty of Science and Forestry: Communications Specialist Marianne Mustonen, tel. +358 44 716 2394